History of slavery in the Muslim world: Abolition

-20th-century suppression and prohibition
+20th-century: suppression, abolition and prohibition

 At Istanbul, the sale of black and Circassian women was conducted openly, even well past the granting of the Constitution in 1908.

 Throughout the 19th and 20th centuries, slavery gradually became outlawed and suppressed in Muslim lands, due to a combination of pressures exerted by Western nations such as Britain and France, internal pressure from Islamic abolitionist movements, and economic pressures.